Bill Monning: Death with Dignity

-In 2015, Monning co-sponsored, with Lois Wolk (D-Davis), SB 128, the California End of Life Option Act.
+In 2015 Monning co-sponsored, with Lois Wolk (D-Davis), SB 128, the California End of Life Option Act.
 The bill was modeled after Oregon's Death With Dignity Act (1994).
 The law authorizes adults with six months or less to live to request a doctor's prescription for life-ending medication.
 It passed the California Senate easily, but stalled in the Assembly.
-In a legislative session in September dedicated to healthcare, several amendments were introduced, and eventually the bill passed in the Assembly 42-33, and the Senate 23-14 It was co-authored by Assembly Member Susan Talamantes Eggman (D-Stockton).
+In a legislative session in September dedicated to healthcare, several amendments were introduced, and eventually the bill passed in the Assembly 42–33, and the Senate 23-14 It was co-authored by Assembly Member Susan Talamantes Eggman (D-Stockton).
 California governor Jerry Brown signed the California End of Life Option Act on October 5, 2015, and it went into effect on June 9, 2016.
 California thus became the fifth state to pass a Death With Dignity law.
 In a 2018 interview with the Monterey County Weekly Monning claimed that the End of Life Option Act was "one of his greatest legislative achievements".
 He was very moved by the testimony of terminally ill people in Sacramento, "They knew that they weren't going to be able to benefit from it (the Act), and yet they still came, facing their terminal conditions, making sure that those who followed them would have options that they didn't have".

 Climate Change

 Senator Monning believes climate change is the largest long-term threat to humanity and that it will also negatively affect public health and coastal communities.
-In the 2015 – 2016 legislative session Senator Monning co-authored* Senate Bill 350, the Clean Energy and Pollution Reduction Act of 2015.
+In the 2015–2016 legislative session Senator Monning co-authored Senate Bill 350, the Clean Energy and Pollution Reduction Act of 2015.
 This complex bill was intended to increase the state's energy efficiency, reduce petroleum use in vehicles and set new standards for California's Renewable Portfolio Standard (RPS).
 Under this bill the state of California would be required to generate half of its electricity from renewable sources by 2030.
 The bill was signed by Governor Jerry Brown October 7, 2015.
 Other sponsors of the bill were primary sponsor Senator Kevin de León, Senator Loni Hancock, Senator Mark Leno, Assemblyman Das Williams and Assemblyman Kevin McCarty.

+Drinking Water Fund

+Monning authored the Safe, Clean, Affordable Drinking Water Act of 2019 (SB 200) making available $1.3 billion over ten years in funding for community projects though California State Water Resources Control Board.
+The bill was signed into law in July 2019, making some 300 community with limited access to clean water eligible for funding to help them build or maintain new wells and water treatment facilities.

 Personal life

-He and his wife, Dana T. Kent, a family physician, reside in Carmel, California and have two daughters: Laura and Alexandra.
+He and his wife, Dana T. Kent, a family physician, reside in Carmel, California.
+They have two daughters and three grandchildren.